Frequently Asked Questions

 Q) Must the submitted manuscript be unpublished or is a previously published story okay?

-A) As acceptances are based on your written submission (10 to 15 pages), you should send in your strongest work, published or unpublished, with your application.
+A) As acceptances are based on your written submission (10 to 15 pages or 2,500 to 3,750 words), you should send in your strongest work, published or unpublished, with your application.
 However, we expect an unpublished manuscript to be offered to the workshop and thus open to the review and response process.

 Q) Is the manuscript submitted for the application the one that will be used in the workshops?

 A) The manuscript sent with the application is not always the one used in the workshop.
 After acceptance, there will be an opportunity to submit a different manuscript for the workshop, one that would benefit from the review and response process.

 To view guidelines for the workshop manuscript, visit the Fiction Workshops page.

 Q) Do you prefer standard submission format?
 Should I include my name on my manuscript?